elainerood/Miscellaneous-R/README.md

-# Miscellaneous-R
+# Miscellaneous R code
-Random functions that aren't part of a larger project (yet?)
+Random functions/code that isn't (yet?) part of a larger project.
+Updated as I come up with things.